HTC Titan (Windows Mobile phone)

-The HTC Titan is a Windows Mobile 6.1 Pocket PC PDA and phone manufactured by High Tech Computer Corporation of Taiwan.
+The HTC Titan is a Windows Mobile 6.1 Pocket PC personal digital assistant (PDA) and phone manufactured by High Tech Computer Corporation of Taiwan.
 It is the successor to the HTC Apache upon which it improves by adding more ROM, GPS, EVDO Rev. A, additional hard keys, a scroll-wheel, spring-loaded keyboard, and a higher resolution camera.
 The Windows Mobile 6.1 operating system includes Office Mobile along with HTML email through Microsoft Outlook Mobile.
 Windows Media Player is included, allowing the Titan to act as a digital audio and digital movie player.

 ROM updates

 On August 27, 2008, HTC released a ROM update adding Windows Mobile 6.1 to the XV6800 (Verizon Wireless) variant of the device.
 However, this release blocks A-GPS access to all but applications which have been digitally signed by Verizon Wireless.
 Currently this is only VZ Navigator.
 Verizon has said that they will digitally sign other applications, and hackers have released a software patch which bypasses the limitation.

 On July 21, 2008, HTC released a ROM update for the Sprint Mogul, which added Windows Mobile 6.1 to the device.
 It also added Sprint TV service.

 On March 10, 2008, HTC released a ROM update for the Sprint Mogul which enables EVDO Rev. A and AGPS functionality.
 The ROM update also adds a task manager and corrects bugs in the phone's Bluetooth implementation and Windows Live Messenger.

 A ROM update for the Telus HTC P4000, dated July 27, 2007, is available.
 The shipping ROM is available from HTC.

 Several ROM updates are available from UTStarcom, including one for the Sprint Mogul dated July 16, 2007 and the shipping ROM for the Bell HTC 6800.

 Any ROM update will return the phone to a factory state, so users should back up all data before upgrading and updating.